 Well, to tell you the truth, the reason the library was one of our first stops after we moved was because my love affair with libraries began long before our move to Winters.

-In fact, libraries and volunteering have been so important to me and my family I have written about it numerous times, on my website and in my upcoming book.
+In fact, libraries and volunteering have been so important to me and my family I have written about it numerous times, on my website and in my books.

 It was my library friends who dropped their work at a moment’s notice to get me to the hospital when the doctor said, “No, you can’t wait for your husband to get you.
 I’ve already called him and told him to leave Sacramento and meet you here.”